“Summer Reading at New York Libraries” partnerships bring resources to all public libraries and families.

 Guia de Lectura para Adolescentes y Quienes los Cuidan (Teen Reading Guide in Spanish)

 4-H Youth Development assists young people in reaching their fullest potential, and as such, provides an ideal partnership for NYS Libraries and the Summer Reading Program.
-4-H Youth Development resources integrate well with the theme of Build a Better World.
+4-H Youth Development resources integrate well with the theme of A Universe of Stories.
 There are a diversity of activities that support and inspire young people, and the adults with whom they interact.

 - New York State 4-H Science Toolkit These activity-based kits for youth ages 5-17, provide information on topics such as Geospatial Science, Climate and Ladybugs.
 Each 45 minutes activity can be downloaded as a PDF.

 - New York State 4-H Homepage Explore the 4-H homepage for resources ranging from science, engineering and technology, to healthy lifestyles, and youth community action.
 Additional 4-H materials for staff, leaders, volunteers, teachers and youth, and many other resources can be found at the National Directory of 4-H Materials.

 - Local 4-H Activities for children and teens are provided through the local 4-H office and include youth workshops, conferences, opportunities for public speaking, contests, state and county fairs, 4-H camps, trips and tours, teen groups and scholarship offerings in your area